Closing out an Award

 Please view Research Finance's website for financial reporting details.

-Access the Closeout Policy and Procedures section available on Research Finance's Policies, Procedures and Policies page.
+Access the Closeout Policy and Procedures documents available on Research Finance's Policies, Procedures and Policies page.